hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Under the hood, there may be simple and complex engines used to create the layout.
 We do need to normalize on what facets faces need, but that extra weight can just be ignore by the simple engine.
 The complex engine by it's very nature will have a lot more than can go wrong, and a lot more knobs and levers to twiddle.
 The idea then is to hide as many of them as possible behind templates and specialized layout wrappers.
 When you need fully custom control of every detail, you can look at what those tools generate to learn and write a lot of tedious code; but that should be 0.05% of apps (not an evidence-based estimate, but 0.01% sounded extreme).
 The rest of the time you find a close template to what you want, and when there isn't one, somebody builds it.
 And because of who we are ("we" being Red), those templates can be living, breathing things.

 [19:13:07](#_wKKtqifbUkyQNTABa-Ja0Qatt8H-y1-__T0dhBLOVU) <hiiamboris (NOT THIS ONE)>:
 @toomasv it works only for boxes currently?
-I'd love to make neon text and shapes with it Ì†ΩÌ∏â
+I'd love to make neon text and shapes with it üòâ

 [19:13:15](#lg_OzSAVSWi3YS-LaCprykWja04M2CYSeC9HtVsHALg) <greggirwin (Gregg Irwin)>:
 Holy cow @toomasv!
 It's `shadow-lab`.
 Does anyone know of paint programs that use this direct manipulation model for shadows?